-The play cycle is also directed by Nelson, whose The Apple Family Plays were also broadcast on Theater Close-Up in .
+The play cycle is also directed by Nelson, whose four-play Apple Family cycle was also broadcast on Theater Close-Up.
 The Gabriels features original cast members Meg Gibson (Karin Gabriel), Lynn Hawley (Hannah Gabriel), Roberta Maxwell (Patricia Gabriel), Maryann Plunkett (Mary Gabriel), Jay O. Sanders (George Gabriel) and Amy Warren (Joyce Gabriel).
 The performances were filmed at New York City’s The Public Theater in March 2017.

 The broadcast is directed by Emmy Award-winner David Horn, executive producer of Theater Close-Up and acclaimed PBS series Great Performances.